-Use of up to three color changing elements: a first color 25 changing element at an out of focus position, a second color changing element at an in focus position and an RGB wheel also at an out of focus position.
+Use of dual color changing elements: a first color changing element at an out of focus position, a second color changing element at an in focus position and an RGB wheel also at an out of focus position.

 Use of cold mirrors to minimize heat transfer to the digital mirror.